threalwinky/threalwinky.github.io/content/post/umdctf2025/index.md

 ## IP spoofing

-To exploit this website using Burpsuite, we can use some available extension scripts in this blog https://dtm.uk/playing-with-http3.
+To exploit this website using Burpsuite, we can use some available extension scripts in this blog: https://dtm.uk/playing-with-http3.

 To test if the web uses HTTP/3, we will use try_http3_proxy.py.
-First, we run this script to open a proxy in port 8081
+First, we run this script to open a proxy on port 8081

 ![image](https://hackmd.io/_uploads/BJVnznZegl.png)